DISSINET/InkVisitor/README.md

 For quicker use, use can also run the server directly without building using `pnpm start` (this uses `nodemon` tool and `.env.development` environment file).

+### SSL

+The app does not support ssl internally, it should be handled in upper layer, ie. `nginx`.
+Please adjust variables in `.env` files if required (api path).

 ### Firewall

 Make sure the ports required by each application are not blocked.
 Required ports are listed in [docker-compose.yml](https://github.com/DISSINET/InkVisitor/blob/dev/docker-compose.yml).
 Examples: